Key derivation

 The input keying material MUST be high in entropy (e.g. a shared secret).

 Do NOT use the same output keying material for multiple purposes (e.g. encryption and authentication).
-You should derive separate keys using the same input keying material and personalisation but different salts and/or info.
+You should derive separate keys using the same input keying material and personalization but different salts and/or info.